damienbod/Blazor.BFF.AzureAD.Template/README.md

 ## Features

-- ASP.NET Core 6
+- WASM hosted in ASP.NET Core 6
-- BFF
-- Azure AD
+- BFF with Azure AD using Microsoft.Identity.Web
+- OAuth2 and OpenID Connect OIDC
+- No tokens in the browser

 ## Using the template